OmarTheMostWanted/PackMan/README.md

 Main contributors:
 * Arie van Deursen (versions 1.0-5.x, 2003-2013, updates to versions 6.x and further, 2014-...)
 * Jeroen Roosen (major rewrite, version 6.0, 2014)

-## Getting Started

-### IntelliJ
-1. Git clone the project
-2. Open IntelliJ and create new project "from existing sources"
-3. Select 'Gradle' in the following screen as external model, and click 'Next'
-4. In the next screen, optionally adjust the Gradle options and click 'Finish'
-5. To see JPacman in action: run `nl.tudelft.jpacman.Launcher`
-5. To run the test suite in IntelliJ: right click on a test or directory -> `Run` or `Run ...Test`

-### Command line
-1. Git clone the project
-2. To see JPacman in action: `./gradlew run`
-3. To run the test suite and static analysis tools: `./gradlew check`
-    1. For tests only run `./gradlew test`
-    2. For static analysis tools only run `./gradlew staticAnalysis`